zkf1997/DIMOS/README.md

 * The rests employ the **Apache 2.0 license**.
 When using the code, please cite our work as above.

 # Updates
 * Initial release with code and documentation for motion generation demos.
-Documentation for model training will be updated later.
+Documentation for model training and data preprocessing will be updated later.

 # Installation